Stop! Who would cross the Bridge of Death must answer me these questions three, ‘ere the other side he see.

 [close bracket][paragraph break]" instead.

-Part 8 - Ending the Game
+Volume 6 - Ending the Game

-Every turn when the location is Eternal Peril:
+Every turn when the location is Eternal_Peril:

-increase peril counter by 1;
+increase countInPeril by 1;

-if peril counter is 3:
+if countInPeril is 3:

 end the game perilously.

-peril report waiting rule):
+eternal peril report waiting rule):

 if the actor is the player: